 Much of their success comes through their email marketing, but they have stuck to the basic framework for email marketing success and grafted it to their brand.

 Which is great news!

 We often try to think of some newfangled idea to help crack open more growth or revenue in business.
 And if you’ve ever been stuck in a marketing meeting staring at a blank whiteboard, you know how abysmal those brainstorming sessions can be.

 But when it comes to email marketing, you can get some great results by sticking to foundational basics and using it as a canvas to make your own.

 TOMS is an excellent example of this, so let’s pull back the curtain to take a closer look at this engine.

 1. The New Visitor Incentive

 Email capture is a vital part of any email marketing plan, and it’s certainly a focus at TOMS, but it’s not something they overcomplicate.

-This simple incentivizing offer is the only style popup that TOMS has on their website, but it’s not the only time that it’s triggered.
+This simple incentivizing offer is the only style popup that TOMS has on their website, but it’s not the only time it’s triggered.